 “A combination of a deepening economic crisis, increasing regulation, collapsing volumes and commission wallets is escalating the need for immediate action on outdated business models,” said Rebecca Healey, author of the Tabb report titled “Changing the Rules of Engagement.”
 “The status quo can no longer be maintained.”

-Equity trading volumes have declined globally, with exchanges including NYSE Euronext (NYX), Deutsche Boerse AG (DB1) and Nasdaq OMX Group Inc. (NDAQ) all reporting a drop.
+Equity trading volumes have declined globally, with exchanges including NYSE Euronext (NYX:US), Deutsche Boerse AG (DB1) and Nasdaq OMX Group Inc. (NDAQ:US) all reporting a drop.
 The volume of shares changing hands in Stoxx Europe 600 Index companies, averaged over the previous 50 days, has declined 27 percent from a year ago, according to data compiled by Bloomberg.

 As volumes fall, 45 percent of those surveyed said they are concentrating and reducing commission payments and 42 percent said they are evaluating the broker services they use.